Completing, filing and serving documents

 Find and complete a form you require on our forms and fees page.
 The forms are available as Word documents to be downloaded, edited and printed.

 Many of the documents you will need to file are prescribed forms set by the Employment Court Regulations 2000.
 These forms must follow certain standards in terms of presentation and content.
-The registry can decline to accept for filing documents that don't comply with these standards.
+The registry can refuse documents that don't comply with these standards.

-A lawyer or an employment advocate can also help you draft the forms you need.
+A lawyer or an employment advocate can help you draft the forms you need.

 Find out more about Employment Court forms and fees(external link).